 The Children’s Online Privacy Protection Act (COPPA) of 1998 falls under the jurisdiction of the Federal Trade Commission.
 Unlike FERPA, which focuses on student rights, COPPA regulates how website operators or online services can collect personal information from children under 13 years of age.

-To learn more, take a look at the FTC summary pdf Protecting Children’s Privacy Under COPPA.
+To learn more, take a look at the FTC’s guide, Protecting Children’s Privacy Under COPPA.

 CIPA: Children’s Internet Protection Act

-The third big federal law protecting children is the Children’s Internet Protection Act (CIPA) of 2000, which is concerned with children’s access to the obscene or harmful Internet.
-This law requires schools and libraries participating in the E-rate discount program CIPA imposes certain requirements on schools or libraries that receive discounts for Internet access or internal connections through the FCC’s E-rate program.
+The third big federal law protecting children is the Children’s Internet Protection Act (CIPA) of 2000, which is concerned with children’s access to the obscene or harmful parts of the Internet.
+It requires libraries and K-12 schools to use web filters and other measures to protect children.

 With CIPA, schools and libraries must be able to prove that they have an Internet safety policy in order to obtain E-rate discounts.
-These protections must include either blocking or filtering online content that is either obscene, child pornography, or harmful to minors.
+These protections must include either blocking or filtering online content that is considered obscene or harmful to minors.
 In order to demonstrate compliance, these schools and libraries must publicize their compliance policies and hold at least one public meeting.

 You can find out more about CIPA or apply for E-rate funding by contacting the Universal Service Administrative Company’s (USAC) Schools and Libraries Division (SLD)